dallday/map80memorytest/README.md

 See readme.txt for details on assembling the program.

+You will need to set the execute flag on the build and compile.sh files if you want to use them.

 File name | Description
 ----------|------------
 build | simple bash script to assemble the code